maktrix16/W205_ArthurMak/README.md

 PLEASE READ "Write-up.docx" for the write-up of UML ERD, task#2 for each of the database categories, and code implementation with results using MongoDB.

 INSTRUCTIONS FOR RUNNING THE CODE:
-•	Setup mongo by doing the following:
+- Setup mongo by doing the following:
--	Run “sudo mongod”
+  --	Run “sudo mongod”
--	Run “mongo” on separate terminal to open mongo console
+  --	Run “mongo” on separate terminal to open mongo console
 -	Inside mongo console, type:
-o	use w205assignment3
+  --	use w205assignment3
-o	db.createCollection('tweets')
+  --	db.createCollection('tweets')
-•	Run the command “python load.py” to load the 2 JSON files into MongoDB (you can type “db.tweets.find()” in mongo console to double-check if data actually got loaded into the MongoDB)
+-	Run the command “python load.py” to load the 2 JSON files into MongoDB (you can type “db.tweets.find()” in mongo console to double-check if data actually got loaded into the MongoDB)
-•	Run the command “node app.js” to conduct the 3 queries for the 3 questions asked.
+-	Run the command “node app.js” to conduct the 3 queries for the 3 questions asked.